CHERUB LEADERSHIP

 HIV consultant that runs the HIV clinical trials unit and carries out studies in HIV prevention and HIV therapeutics.
 A part of the UK CHERUB collaboration investigating approaches to finding a cure for HIV and leads an HIV prevention programme in sub-Saharan Africa.

-Professor of Clinicl Microbiology
+Professor of Clinical Microbiology

 Research in the Gupta lab focuses on host-pathogen and drug-pathogen interactions to inform HIV treatment and curative strategies.
 His programme of work is informed by clinical work as an infectious diseases physician in London where he has been able to study unique individuals with HIV in order to better understand viral reservoirs and immune control of HIV.
 Excitingly, he is currently conducting a study in collaboration with Imperial College aiming to demonstrate the world’s second HIV cure by stem cell transplantation.